davecroman/code-snippets/android/location.md

 Notes:

-1. This snippet will run sychdronously on the main thread.
+1. This snippet will run sychronously on the main thread.